luavela/luavela/INSTALL.rst

 If you are using Ubuntu 18.04 or Ubuntu 14.04, all dependencies should be available from scratch.

+Given the scarce list of dependencies, building and running on other Ubuntu x64 versions (or other Linux x64 distributions) should work fine as well, but is not officially supported at the moment.

+For building on macOS you will need Command Line Tools and cmake.

+To get a better grasp of what software you'll need for building and testing, please check with the dependency lists for Ubuntu 18.04:

+  * scripts/depends-build-18-04
+  * scripts/depends-test-18-04

+Note: autoconf and libtool are needed only for building optional 3rd party dependencies, which are not built by default.

 Target environment
 ------------------

 As of current implementation, the only supported target is Ubuntu 18.04 running on x64 host machine.
 Please note, that 32-bit environment is not supported and it will not be built correctly.

-Given the scarce list of dependencies, building and running on other Ubuntu x64 versions (or other Linux x64 distributions) should work fine as well, but is not officially supported at the moment.

-To get a grasp of what software you'll need for building and testing, please check with the dependency lists for Ubuntu 18.04:

-  * scripts/depends-build-18-04
-  * scripts/depends-test-18-04

-Note: autoconf and libtool are needed for building 3rd party dependencies.

 Building
 --------